 + PRO: Skilled healthcare practitioners

-Several skilled expat and local doctors provide high-quality healthcare in a few of the hospitals.
+There are many skilled expat and local doctors who provide high-quality healthcare in a few of the country's hospitals.

 + PRO: Good supply of medication

 Pharmacies in Malawi are decent, and most medications are available.
-If something isn't available, often they can be ordered.
+If something isn't available, it can usually be ordered.

 - CON: Access and availability of hospitals

-The number of doctors is very low.
-Access to hospitals is limited if expats live outside the main cities, Lilongwe and Blantyre.
-Expats need to consider health insurance that covers emergency evacuation to South Africa or elsewhere in the case that practitioners in Malawi can't provide the level of treatment needed.
+Outside of the major cities, the number of doctors is low and access to hospitals is limited.
+We'd also recommend expats consider health insurance that covers emergency evacuation to South Africa, or elsewhere, in the case that practitioners in Malawi can't provide the level of treatment needed.

 - CON: Diseases like malaria are a big concern

-Healthcare is important as there are high rates of disease in Malawi, especially with regards to malaria.
-Expats will need to take the necessary precautions to avoid malaria, including the use of mosquito repellent and sleeping with mosquito nets.
+Health cover is important as there are high rates of disease in Malawi, especially with regards to malaria.
+Expats will need to take the necessary precautions to avoid malaria, such as the use of prophylactics, mosquito repellents and mosquito nets.

 Safety in Malawi